jt14den/2017-libcarp-southafrica/_episodes/01-introduction.md

 2. What is LC?
   * COC - warm and welcoming environment
     - kill the "geek gene"
+    - Myths of learning code
-  * Learn by doing - lots of doing
+3. Learn by doing - lots of doing

 ---
 ## Please Join US!